|2011 COVINGTON LADY BUCCS...

 The key for Covington will be how well it can mesh as a team early in the season, especially with such a young roster.

 "We'll have to find our identity early," Denlinger explained.
-"We're still figuring some things out - who's filling what roll on the team and things like that."
+"We're still figuring some things out - who's filling what role on the team and things like that."

-One roll that is definite is the go-to pitcher.
+One role that is definite is the go-to pitcher.
 That would be senior standout Chloe Shell.

 "We'll have four pitchers, but Chloe will likely see most of the action," Denlinger said.
 "But we won't be able to rely strictly on her because we'll want to develop for the future too.
 Aubrye Cain, Cassie Yingst and Heidi Snipes will see action on the mound as well."